Chris Wayan, 1982

 "Don't look for demi

 The last five lines are in the American folk haiku form created early in the 20th Century by an advertising genius for the Burma Shave company.
-In this form, road signs every quarter mile or so on a lonely highway feed you one line each... so you have time.... to... think.
+In this form, road signs on a lonely highway feed you (every quarter mile) one line each... so you have time.... to... think.
 The form consists of a wry, rhymed quatrain, but it isn't perceived that way; instead, there's a cryptic sign, and for fifteen seconds you wonder.
 Sign two tips you off; you think back and link it to the first line.
 By then the third comes up and you spend the next fifteen seconds guessing the punch line.
 Last comes the company's signature, as if it were a person--a poet.

-The beauty of the form is that the commercialism's a quarter mile away from the poem and the only link between them is in the viewer's mind--yet it's more effective than a mile-long billboard, without spoiling the scenery.
+The beauty of the form is that the product placement is a quarter mile away from the poem; the only link between them is in the viewer's mind--yet it's more effective than a mile-long billboard, without spoiling the scenery.
 Only a few Burma Shave road haiku survive today, on lonely rural highways.

 World Dream Bank homepage - Art gallery - New stuff - Introductory sampler, best dreams, best art - On dreamwork - Books